drmatthew1982/gpcalendarlog/README.md

 # screenshots of gpcalendar
-(B/S based Gensolve's calendar functiion like system, we still discuss about which function can make most gp use and without redundant function)
+(B/S based Gensolve's calendar functiion like system, I still try to findout about which function can make most gp use and without redundant function)
 ### This project still under MVP/POC phase, so many things such as code style documentation, annotation need be improved in the future after it become "stable"

 ### 2024 04 28, Finally I found a free server support the living-demo, but because the server is free, so it's also slow. (and the demo may stop at any time...)